Are Sports Tickets Tax Deductible? What Still Is

 There are a few exceptions where you can deduct 100% of food and beverage costs.
 This rule primarily applies to company-wide employee events, like a holiday party or summer picnic.
 Since these events are for the benefit of your employees, they are considered a fully deductible expense, not client entertainment.
 This is a great way to build team morale while taking a full tax deduction.
 Proper tracking is a key part of your overall business accounting & management strategy.

-How to Maximize Your Deductions
+How to Maximize Your Business Deductions (Legally)

 Knowing which expenses to deduct is the key to lowering your taxable income.
 For your deduction to count, the IRS requires it to be both “ordinary” (common for a business like yours) and “necessary” (helpful and appropriate for your work).
 This doesn’t mean an expense has to be indispensable, just that it should be a reasonable cost to incur while running your business.
 Let’s break down some of the most significant categories for entertainment professionals.

-Deducting Venue and Equipment Costs
+Can You Deduct Venue and Equipment Rentals?

 Whether you’re renting a theater for a performance, a studio for a photoshoot, or sound equipment for a gig, these costs are generally deductible.
 This category also includes the gear you buy or lease, like cameras, lighting, computers, and specialized software.
 The key is to maintain meticulous records that prove these expenses are directly tied to your business activities.
 Proper business accounting and management will ensure you have the documentation to back up every claim, making tax time much smoother and less stressful.

-Writing Off Marketing and Professional Services
+Don’t Forget Marketing and Professional Services

 Getting the word out about your work is essential, and thankfully, most of those costs are deductible.
 Expenses for advertising, creating and maintaining your website, running social media campaigns, and even printing headshots or business cards can be written off.
 Don’t forget about the professional services you rely on to run your business.
 Fees paid to agents, managers, lawyers, and publicists are all deductible.
 The same goes for the cost of professional business tax planning, which helps you save money in the long run.